 The concentration in French and Francophone Studies is committed to the pursuit of an interdisciplinary, linguistically rigorous, and textually informed understanding of French and Francophone literatures and cultures.
-Concentrators engage actively through their coursework with a wide range of texts and critical perspectives, pertaining to multiple literary genres, media, and contexts.
-They have opportunities to study different periods of French history as well as Francophone cultures beyond France.
+Concentrators engage actively through their coursework with a wide range of critical perspectives, pertaining to multiple literary genres, media, and contexts.
+They have opportunities to study different periods of French culture as well as Francophone cultures beyond France.

 The concentration program is designed to encourage and support language-specific study.
 Literary texts and cultural documents are read principally in the original.
 Likewise, in most courses, French is the language of class discussions, presentations and research/critical papers.
 Concentrators thus achieve advanced proficiency in the language.
-By the time they graduate, they will have learned to read with knowledge and nuance and produced a varied body of critical work in French.
+By the time they graduate, they will have learned to read with knowledge and nuance and will have produced a varied body of critical work in French.

 Our concentrators are strongly encouraged to spend one or two semesters (usually in their junior year) in France or in a Francophone country to derive the richest benefits of linguistic and cultural immersion.
-Through the Brown-in-France program, administered by OIP and departmental faculty, students can enroll directly in French institutions.